sakthinath/EATask/README.md

 Added Readme on each file

 Unit test is performed in it.
-But small debug error is still There needs to find out.